hlekha/SolarSystem/README.md

 A simple visualization of the solar system.

 ## A Catchup on History
-The study of planetary orbits begun from the ancient fascinization of the sky.
+The study of planetary orbits began from the ancient fascinization of the sky.
 Since the beginning of time, humans have looked up at the sky and wondered: What's out there?

 If you've had the luxury of looking up into the sky at night, the same curiousity will have sparked.